 In a clay made social area with all you can find in a traditional Sri lankan kitchen, we set to enjoy our lunch.
 The menu that day included: sticky white rice, cucumber salad with onions and tomatoes, fried fish, some kind of sweet peppers, shredder fresh and dried coconut, cilantro relish, curry jackfruit, crispy fried chips and more.
 Everything was delicious!

-In Sri Lanka, traditional cuisine is sometimes served on plates with banana leaves or on a lotus leaf.
-You are encourage to eat with your fingers the way some asians eat.
-Its how you show respect!
+In Sri Lanka, traditional cuisine is sometimes served on plates with banana leaves or a lotus leaf.
+You are encouraged to eat with your fingers the way some Asians eat.
+It’s how you show respect!

 A close up of my plate!
 I’m a curious eater and always try everything, without asking questions and I ate with my hand!
 I am grateful for their hospitality and for receiving us with open arms.

 With our full stomachs, we are ready to head to our next destination.

 I recommend you try to immerse with locals outside from your hotel when you travel to Sri Lanka.